Montana Cowboy Hall of Fame INDUCTEE 2014

 In 1881 Andrew and Anna (Johnson) Kannegard left Denmark and came to America.
 Not being able to speak or translate the English language they were mistakenly given Anna’s maiden name, Johnson.
 It would be some years later when the eldest children realized that their last name was incorrect and were able to ultimately change it back to Kannegard.

 In 1888 Andrew and Anna moved west with their family to the Montana Territory, in search of the land of opportunity, before Montana was a state.
-Upon arrival to Montana the Kannegard’s choose a homestead site on Elk Ridge located in the North eastern part of the Bridger Mountains.
+Upon arrival to Montana, the Kannegard’s chose a homestead site on Elk Ridge located in the northeastern part of the Bridger Mountains.

 On January 19, 1893, Raymond Andrew Kannegard was born at the family ranch near Sedan, Montana.
 Raymond attended the Sage Brush School located in Gallatin County not far from the original homestead.
 He went to this school up to the eighth grade.
-Raymond had three full brothers Clark, Denver, Elmore and an adopted brother Harry Davis.
+Raymond had three full brothers, Clark, Denver, Elmore, and adopted brother Harry Davis.

-In 1914 Raymond worked as a freighter in the area.
+In 1914 Raymond worked as a freighter.
 He had a six string mule team which pulled a grain tank which held 9000 pounds of wheat.
 He also pulled a trail wagon which contained 75 more bushels of wheat.
-Kannegard was quoted as saying “every driver carried his whip with his lines” however; “no good long-line man shook his lines at his horses, a la TV.”
+Kannegard was quoted as saying “every driver carried his whip with his lines,” however, “no good long-line man shook his lines at his horses, a la TV.”

-In 1918 Raymond’s first wife Sadie passed away having succumbed to the flu during the epidemic.
+In 1918 Raymond’s first wife Sadie passed away, having succumbed to the flu during the epidemic.
 Raymond and Sadie had a daughter named Cleo.
-After a time Raymond moved on and married Dolly McNamer.
-They had three daughters Shirley, Dolly Jo and Alice Jane.
-Raymond and Dolly settled in the Sedan area where they ranched, raising cattle and American Saddlebred and Quarter Horses.
-He rode for his brand which was the Lazy Wineglass.
+After a time, Raymond moved on and married Dolly McNamer.
+They had three daughters Shirley, Dolly Jo, and Alice Jane.
+Raymond and Dolly settled in the Sedan area where they ranched, raised cattle and American Saddlebred and Quarter Horses.
+He rode for his brand, the Lazy Wineglass.

 In the 1920s there were ranch rodeos held at the Woosley ranch and Raymond was the rodeo announcer.